Shokidan/Emtech3_Yu/README.md

-##Emerging Technology 3
+# Emerging Technology 3
-Code of the mobile applications made in emerging technology
+Code for mobile applications developed in Emerging Technology.

-So far the content of the repository are:
+This repository contains mobile applications created as part of the Emerging Technology course.
+It demonstrates various technologies and features implemented in React Native, including goal management and a messaging app (currently in progress).

-Goal List
+## Repository Contents

-Messaging Application (In progress)
+### 1. Goal List

-...
+### 2. Messaging Application (In Progress)